foundry-rs/starknet-foundry/design_documents/state_forking/multi-forking.md

 (like AccountTransaction.execute or execute_call_entry_point) requires `CachedState`.
 `CachedState` is native blockifier struct, so we can't change its implementation to meet our requirements.

-Instead of changing it we should modify the blockifier's interface to require `State` trait (which would abstract `CachedState`'s interface).
+Instead of changing it we should modify the blockifier's interface to require new `StateCache` trait (which would abstract `CachedState`'s interface).
-When blockifier will accept `State` trait we should be able to implement Multi-forking.
+When blockifier will accept `StateCache` trait we should be able to implement Multi-forking.

 ## Interacting with multiple forks (Cheatnet side)